atholtonawol/raidertime-22/README.md

 Brought to you by Ms. Rhee's 3rd period class.

-Check out the project wiki for lots of notes on how to do things and how the site was built: https://github.com/atholtonawol/raidertime-22/wiki
+**Check out the project wiki for lots of notes on how to do things and how the site was built: https://github.com/atholtonawol/raidertime-22/wiki**

 &nbsp;
-**To clone Github to Bluehost server:**
+**To sync Github to Bluehost server:**

 If you are copy/pasting the commands, be careful not to copy an extra space before/after the command.